 I wanted to start learning about healthy, natural pregnancy before I got pregnant, and I wanted a one-stop shop.
-There is so much information out there, and I liked that the HMHB is packaged for me to avoid information fatigue!
-The Whole30 lifestyle makes sense to me nutritionally as well as functionally, so I imagined the information in the HMHB program would be provided in a similar style.
+There is so much information out there, and I liked that the Whole Mamas Pregnancy Program is packaged for me to avoid information fatigue!
+The Whole30 lifestyle makes sense to me nutritionally as well as functionally, so I imagined the information in the Whole Mamas Pregnancy Program would be provided in a similar style.
 The preconception health guide wasn’t available when I joined, but all of the information included in the programs is so helpful to someone planning to get pregnant, that I did not miss it too much.
 Glad to see it there now – right when I need it!

-The information in the HMHB Handbook is thorough and helpful.
+The information in the Whole Mamas Pregnancy Program is thorough and helpful.
 Linking to other sources of research and information makes the viewpoints of the program seem well-researched and grounded.
 I really enjoy the private Facebook group too.
-I’m not super active yet (plan to be once baby-making commences), but I found the feedback that I got from Steph and the community so helpful during my miscarriage.
+Although I haven’t posted much, I found the feedback from Steph and the community so helpful during my miscarriage.

 Advice for Other Women in the Preconception Phase

 I’m thinking a lot about being kind to myself and preparing my body.
-I’m not currently an overly-active person, but I’m working to get into a movement routine that includes walking and yoga so when we start trying I’m not going into a pregnancy too sedentary.
+I’m working to get into a movement routine that includes walking and yoga I can stay active during my future pregnancy.
 And of course, I’m doing a Whole30 and getting as many nutrients in my body as I can!

 While these tips are all designed to improve general health in preparation for conception, often even the most dedicated lifestyle efforts aren’t enough to help couples conceive.
 According to RESOLVE.org and the American Society for Reproductive Medicine, you should seek the care of a specialist if you are unable to achieve pregnancy after 12 months of unprotected intercourse (if the women is under the age of 35), or six months if the women is more than 35 years of age.
 You should also seek the care of a specialist if you have had more than one miscarriage.
 For more information, support, and resources, visit RESOLVE.org.